TheJaeLal/HTRSegmenter/README.md

 - Scikit-Image >= 0.15.0

 ## Setup
-- Install on Linux-64 using anaconda by create a virtual environment:
+- Install on Linux-64 using anaconda by creating a virtual environment:
 ```conda create --name char_segment -f conda_linux_env.txt```

 OR